GlobalFishingWatch/GFW_technical_documentation/Gaps.md

 To identify AIS transmission gaps that are most likely due to intentional disabling rather than technical issues, GFW developed a classification model based on the following rules, which are explained in more detail in the [Caveats and Known Issues](#Caveats-and-known-issues) section:

 1. `gap_hours >= 12`: The gap event must be at least 12 hours.
+2. `is_closed`: The gap event has ended and is complete.
-2. `gap_start_distance_from_shore_m > 50 AND gap_start_distance_from_shore_m > 50`: The gap must start and end at least 50 nautical miles from shore.
+3. `gap_start_distance_from_shore_m > 50 * 1852 AND gap_start_distance_from_shore_m > 50 * 1852`: The gap must start and end at least 50 nautical miles from shore.
-3. The vessel must have averaged at least 20 satellite positions per 12 hours during the 48 hours prior to the gap event.
+4. The vessel must have averaged at least 20 satellite positions per 12 hours during the 48 hours prior to the gap event.
 This `gap_score` is not included in the table and must be calculated from the `positions_12_hours_before_sat` field.
 This is because the metric is still in development and subject to change.

 ```
 positions_12_hours_before_sat * if(gap_hours > 12*4, 12*4, gap_hours)/12 as gap_score